-Trying to decide what kind of toy dog breed you’d like to adopt?
+Are you trying to decide what kind of toy dog breed you’d like to adopt?
 Not sure which breed is the healthiest?
-Well before you make any decisions, we here at IndulgeYourPet would encourage you to take a look at the Maltipoo!
+Before you make any decisions, we here at IndulgeYourPet would encourage you to look at the Maltipoo!
+This is because this cute little guy is a part of a growing trend right now where responsible dog breeders purposely choose to mix highly desirable dog breeds to create a “hybrid” or “designer” dog breed.

 And while…